rgalanakis/robgforpps/_pages/q-and-a.md

 In a down year, like a recession, we may have to make severe cuts to school budgets, but funding goes back up next year.
 All we've done is turn over staff and increase costs.

-Kicker reform could look something like allocating a portion of the overpayment (5%?) to a "rainy day fund" that is used to normalize the budget during down years.
+Kicker reform could look something like allocating a portion of the overpayment to a "rainy day fund" that is used to normalize the budget during down years.
 This would reduce staff reductions that are just a result of temporary economic conditions.

+It would also make sense to hold back some portion of every kicker for the general fund, since more revenue than expected almost always means population growth, which means service delivery took more than we were planning.

 Simply abolishing the kicker would raise taxes and probably result in even _worse_ budget problems, like overspending on one-time programs, as Multnomah County has.